On Foundation, there are multiple options for selling your NFTs—and ultimately getting paid: Buy Now, Offers, and Reserve Auctions.

 Tips for setting a reserve price: The best reserve price is the minimum amount you’re happy to accept for a sale, regardless of whether more bids come in throughout the auction.

-Once an auction begins, you won’t be able to update the reserve price, so make sure you set it correctly.
+Once an auction begins, you won’t be able to update the reserve price, nor cancel it, so make sure you set the price correctly.

 Now that you’re up to speed on the many ways to sell NFTs on Foundation, give it a go and learn which method works best for you. → foundation.app